AScustomWorks/AS/README.md

 Now every knob tooltip shows the proper parameter value according to it's function.

 BPM Clock got the BPM range switch removed to work ok with the tooltips, 30-300 BPM is now the default range.
+(Your old patches using BPM Clock will need to adjust the BPM setting).

 ### V 1.0.1 update